Adventure Level: Crazy

 The interaction was incredible.
 And I saw too that Josh was not in the least afraid, even as sharks swam on top of him and took his bait, chomping down on tasty morsels he handed out to them.

 When it was time to surface Josh took the bait box up with him.
 We all followed.
 We ascended in what became an elaborate dance.
-A swirling cyclone of human and shark.
-And it was here, finally, that I was able to dispense with the Hollywood guided fear, and to simply bask in the majesty of these creatures.
+A swirling cyclone of humans and sharks.
+And it was here, finally, that I was able to dispense with the Hollywood-guided fear and to simply bask in the majesty of these creatures.

 I won’t be so romantic as to suggest we formed some kind of connected harmony, but it was enough for me that the feeling of harmony was present in my mind.
 For the briefest of moments, humans, the prevailing land mammal, swam in peaceful concert with the apex predator of the sea.

-Later, back at the dive shop an old spear fisher approached my friend.
+Later, back at the dive shop, an old spearfisher approached my friend.
 He asked if we had dove with Emerald.
-When he learned that we had, he didn’t hesitate showing his disgust.
+When he learned that we had, he didn’t hesitate to show his disgust.